jonschipp/vagrant/bro-sandbox/README.md

 $ vagrant up
 ```

-will provision a machine which Linux Containers (LXC) from a Dockerfile that have Bro installed.
+will provision a machine which uses Linux Containers (LXC) containing Bro from a Dockerfile.
 When a user ssh's to the demo account on the machine they're placed in a contained Linux environment.
 The environment is deleted upon termination of the SSH session.